capactio/capact/docs/faq.md

 ### Operator Framework

 Operator Framework is a toolkit to manage Kubernetes application.
-It makes it easy to do day1 and day2 operations.
-Capact being a glue connecting different tools could use Operators to manage Kubernets applications.
-For now, we are using only Helm, but in future we could also support Operator Framework.
+It makes it easy to do day-1 and day-2 operations.
+Capact is a glue connecting different tools and it could use Operators to manage Kubernetes applications.
+For now, we have a runner that supports Helm from the Kubernetes ecosystem, but in future we could also support Operator Framework.

 ### Terraform, Ansible, Chef, etc.